 - All the lakes are above 8,000 feet.
 Drink plenty of water and apply sunscreen before getting exposed to the sun

-- For camping availability, expert advice and trail conditions, drop by the local office of the U.S. Forest Service at the Mammoth Lakes Welcome Center or visit their website (link is external)
+- For camping availability, expert advice and trail conditions, drop by the local office of the U.S. Forest Service at the Mammoth Lakes Welcome Center or visit their website

 - This is bear country.
 Follow instructions on the camping and day use areas